Andy4495/emulator-8-bit/README.md

     - Power-on restart where registers and other state information is initialized
   - Warm restart
     - PC is set to zero, other registers and state left as-is
-    - Also referred to as ["Special Reset"][29]
+    - For the Z80, this is also referred to as ["Special Reset"][29]
   - Jump to a specific address
-    - RAM is left as-is and all internal state information is left as-is except for the Program Counter
+    - All internal state information is left as-is except for the Program Counter
   - Fetch and decode instruction and data
     - Load byte from memory into Instruction Register and update Program Counter
     - Load additional bytes from memory depending on the fetched opcode
     - Generate a string containing the disassembled instruction and data
   - Execute the actual instruction (load, store, jump, etc.)

-### Future Functionality

-- Breakpoints
-  - Break at a memory location
-  - Break when a register contains a certain value
-  - Break when a memory location contains a certain value
-  - Break when a certain location/loop is accessed N times
-  - Multiple breakpoints defined
-- Support additional configuration options, possibly with a configuration file and/or command line arguments
-- Allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
-- Support RAM and/or ROM banking
-- Support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.
-- Interrupts (maskable and non-maskable)
-- Support additonal processor types
-- HALT state handler improvements
-  - Since interrupts are not implemented, HALT just stops the emulator
-  - HALT should act like a breakpoint, in that execution can be continued after performing available debugging operations
-  - HALT does not execute NOPs, so R register is not updated

 ## Z80 Assembler